mikelo/container-kubernetes-tutorials/5-k8_basics/README.md

 ![](https://github.com/robipozzi/container-kubernetes-tutorials/blob/master/5-k8_basics/images/k8-ingress.png)

-**WARNING**: the IBM Kubernetes Service has a limitation and does not support Ingress, nontheless the configuration has been provided for reference
+**WARNING**: the IBM Kubernetes Service that can be instantiated with IBM Cloud free tier has a limitation and does not support Ingress, nontheless the configuration has been provided for reference.

 ### 1.2.
 Deploy and run application on Red Hat OpenShift
 The *ocp-restaurant-app.yaml* file, provided in this repository, defines all the configurations needed to deploy and run the application in OpenShift cluster.